-Addiction Medicine Mostly Prescribed To Whites, Even As Opioid Deaths Rose In Blacks
+Addiction Kills More Blacks, But Treatment Is Prescribed Mostly To Whites

 "The few that are doing it are really able to name their price, and that's what we're seeing here and that's the reason why individuals with more resources — who are more likely to be white — are more likely to access treatment with buprenorphine," says Kolodny, who was not involved in the study.

-Kolodny wants the federal government to eliminate the required special training for buprenorphine, and a related cap on the number of patients a doctor can manage on the drug.
+Kolodny wants the federal government to eliminate the required special training for buprenorphine and a related cap on the number of patients a doctor can manage on the drug.

-Some physicians who've studied racial disparities in addiction treatment say the root causes go back back to 2000, when buprenorphine was approved.
-At that time, proponents argued that buprenorphine was needed to help treat suburban youth, according to Dr. Helena Hansen at New York University.
+Some physicians who have studied racial disparities in addiction treatment say the root causes go back back to 2000, when buprenorphine was approved.
+At that time, proponents argued that buprenorphine was needed to help treat suburban youth, says Dr. Helena Hansen at New York University.
 Those young patients didn't see themselves as addicted to heroin in the same way as hard-core urban heroin users who went to methadone clinics for treatment, she says.

 "Buprenorphine was introduced as private office treatment, for a private market, with the means to pay," says Hansen, an associate professor of psychiatry and anthropology.
 "So the unequal dissemination of buprenorphine for opioid dependence is not accidental."